Skip to Content

 Increase IT infrastructure elasticity

 IT staff often spend countless cycles trying to predict the required sizing of computing environments (server, storage, and backups), navigating capital expenditure approval and procurement processes, and eventually provisioning equipment.
-Vendor offerings such as infrastructure-as-a-service (IaaS), including cloud computing, cloud storage, or other services that are usage-based (commonly referred to as “metered”) all help improve IT infrastructure elasticity.
+Vendor offerings such as infrastructure as a service (IaaS), including cloud computing, cloud storage, or other services that are usage-based (commonly referred to as “metered”) all help improve IT infrastructure elasticity.
 These service models treat IT as a utility with pricing based on metrics such as CPU time or gigabytes of storage.

 The IaaS model allows businesses to pay on demand for hardware and system administration resources.
-Platform-as-a-service (PaaS) extends the IaaS model to the operating system, and SaaS further extends the model to business applications.
+Platform as a service (PaaS) extends the IaaS model to the operating system, and SaaS further extends the model to business applications.
 These elastic models can ensure your business has the on-demand capacity that can scale rapidly based on changing needs.

 Increase software elasticity